MrAlexJohnston/portfolio-terraform/README.md

 ## Project Structure

-This project is split into two Terraform files for easier management:
+This project is split into three Terraform files for easier management:

 1. **vpc.tf**: Contains the configuration for setting up the VPC, subnets (public and private), Internet Gateway, NAT Gateway, and route tables.
 2. **nginx-ecs-fargate.tf**: Contains the ECS cluster, task definition, security groups, Fargate service, and Application Load Balancer configuration.
+3. **aws-sam-pipeline.tf**: Sets up a CodePipeline for AWS SAM applications, using CodeStar for source control integration.

 ### Key Components